ArturDorfman/interview-prepper/content/guide/interview-questions.md

     * Use feedback to make data-driven decisions and guide future product development.

 #### Do you motivate your team members?
 How do you do that?
 Motivating teammates to develop and grow is crucial for fostering a positive and productive work environment.
 Here are some strategies you can employ:

 1. Set Clear Goals
    * Clearly define individual and team goals.
-   * Make sure everyone understands the overall objectives of the project and the role they play in achieving them.
+   * Make sure everyone understands the overall goals of the project and the role they play in achieving them.

 2. Encourage Learning and Skill Development
    * Create a culture that values continuous learning.